violetyao/ClapClass/README.md

 Collect info about user study philosophy

 ## How we built it
+We used Firebase as our backend.
+We used vanilla JS and jQuery as our frontend.
+We also used python packages including beautifulsoup, requests, and json to acquire and process class information.

 ## Challenges we ran into
+Race conditions are hard to deal with.
+Hard to rewrite code to accommodate callback functions.

 ## Accomplishments that we are proud of
+Crawled 6000+ classes in less than an hour

 ## What we learned
+How to use firebase APIs and NoSQL databases in general

 Treehacks is better than Calhacks!

 Boyuan doesn't need sleep. :)